bochora3000/payrails-cse-product/README.md

 Access token retrieval and client initialization happen on the server-side (`app.js`).
 Encryption occurs on the client-side (`script.js`).
 Finally, tokenization occurs via a proxy endpoint on `app.js` server-side.
 The client processes the tokenization response and updates the DOM for demonstration purposes.

+**Note #1: Encryption Approach**

+In the challenge requirement, the specified encryption involved a PKCS8 RSA public key in `PEM` format without headers and line breaks, using RSA-OAEP-256 and A256CBC-HS512 for content encryption.
+However, this solution deviates from the requirement by implementing encryption using `CryptoKey`.
+The `script.js` code converts the publicKey to `CryptoKey` and utilizes the `crypto.subtle` library to encrypt payment data with the public key using RSA-OAEP algorithm.
+Finally, the data is encoded as a base64Encoded string before being sent for tokenization.

+**Note #2: CORS Issue Resolution**

+There were issues encountered with CORS settings between the Mockoon server and the client.
+Instead of making a direct POST to Mockoon, the application utilizes `app.js` as a proxy server to facilitate communication and resolve the CORS problem.

 ## Table of Contents

 - [Prerequisites](#prerequisites)